k1miyama/ffxiv-clean-stream/README.md

 ## Optional GPU self-test

-`GpuShareSelfTest.exe` checks the GPU-sharing methods without opening or modifying FFXIV, MMOMinion, or Discord.
+`GpuShareSelfTest.exe` checks the GPU-sharing methods without opening or modifying FFXIV, any overlay, or Discord.
 A successful result verifies the frame transport on the current GPU and driver; the real overlay order is tested only when running with FFXIV.

 ## Project layout